pinheiroGroup/Kinbiont.jl/README.md

 # Plotting scatterplot of smoothed data
 Plots.scatter(data_ODsmooth[1, :], data_ODsmooth[2, :], xlabel="Time", ylabel="Arb.
 Units", label=["Smoothed data " nothing], markersize=2, color=:blue, size=(300, 300))
 ```
 Furthermore, to address potential external influences, a correction for multiple scattering is applied to the smoothed data.
-This correction is executed through the correction_OD_multiple_scattering function, requiring an external file (calibration_curve.csv).
-While this step is essential for certain datasets, it is marked as optional in the provided example.
+This correction is executed through the correction_OD_multiple_scattering function, requiring an external file (calibration_curve.csv).  it is  optional in the provided example.
 ```julia

 # Multiple scattering correction (optional, comment out if not needed)